-For first time visiting dogs, there is a $100 refundable pet deposit per cabin, which is returned to your people by check within 10 days following your visit if you haven’t had an accident in the house, chewed anything you weren’t supposed to and have been an all-around good dog and there has been no other damage to your cabin.
-In the event of damage, the office will call your people within 48 hours to let them know that someone was not on their best behavior and the cost to be deducted from the deposit or charged.
-If there has been no damage, there is no refundable deposit on subsequent visits unless you have a new dog in your family.
-If you are a regular visitor (three or more visits with no damage), there is no deposit charged for a new dog.
-However, regardless of whether a deposit has been applied or not, your people are still responsible for any damage done to or in a cabin whether by four or two- legged guests.
+For first time visiting dogs, there is a $100 refundable pet deposit per cabin, which is returned to your people by check within 10 days following your visit if there hasn’t been an accident in the house, anything chewed, or any damage.
+In the event of damage, the office will call your people within 48 hours to let them know that someone was not on their best behavior and the cost is to be deducted from the deposit or charged.
+If there has been no damage, the deposit is waived on subsequent visits unless you have a new dog in your family.
+Regardless of whether a deposit has been applied or not, your people are still responsible for any damage done to or in a cabin whether by four or two- legged guests.

 Is there a limit to how many dogs can stay in a cabin?

 Yes, there is a limit, and we do deal with multiple dogs on a case by case basis.
 Two dogs per cabin are included in the price of the cabin.
 There is a $25 extra dog fee for each additional dog in a cabin.
 Our “rule of paw “ is that you can have up to one dog per hand in the cabin.
 If there are more than two dogs, our main concern is consideration of other guests and their dogs regarding pack barking and pack behavior.
 That being said, we also consider the wear and tear on a cabin’s yard when allowing multiple dogs in a cabin.
 Sometimes it may be necessary to book a cabin with a larger yard if multiple dogs will be using it.
 Management reserves the right to redirect in that situation.

 What shots do you require dogs to have?